fastlane/fastlane/fastlane/lib/fastlane/actions/docs/deliver.md

 ##### platform

 The platform of your application (a.e. ios, osx).

 This option is optional.
 The default value is "ios" and deliver should be able to figure out the platform from your binary.

 However, in the case if multiple binaries present, you can specify a platform which you want to deliver explicitly.

 The available options:

 - 'ios'
 - 'appletvos'
 - 'osx'

-### Non-Localised
+### Non-Localized

 ##### copyright
 The up to date copyright information.